 Professor ZENG Jie’s group has created a cheap, efficient and stable catalyst for water electrolysis hydrogen production.
 Through regulating interfaces, they devised a kind of Molybdenmun disulfide-black phosphorus (MoS2-BP) hybrid nanosheets catalyst, which shows high activity and high stability during hydrogen evolution reaction (HER).

-Hydrogen serves as a future energy resource to reduce the dependence on fossil fuels by virtue of the highest mass energy density and renewability.
+The extensive use of fossil fuels leads to the environmental pollutions in our living conditions.
+Thus, hydrogen serves as a future energy resource to reduce the dependence on petroleum by virtue of the highest mass energy density and renewability.
 Electrochemical water splitting represents one of the most convenient and promising approaches to hydrogen generation.
-Currently, commercial electrocatalysts toward hydrogen evolution reactions (HER) are typically composed of noble metals, especially platinum.
-However, the scarcity and high cost of noble-metal catalysts have hampered the large-scale deployment of HER technologies.
-As such, increasing attention has been paid to applying nonprecious catalysts for HER.
+Currently, commercial electrocatalysts toward HER are typically composed of noble metals, especially Pt and Pd.
+The scarcity and high cost of noble-metal catalysts have hampered the large-scale deployment of HER technologies.
+Therefore, increasing attention has been paid to applying nonprecious metal catalysts for HER.

-(Hefei National Laboratory for Physical Sciences at the Microscale)
+(DENG Weiting, USTC News Center, Hefei National Laboratory for Physical Science at the Microscale)